Fiction Monthly: Publication history

 Yun Tieqiao: Yun is second editor after Wang Chunnong.
 Fiction Monthly transform to a serious and elegant literature magazine, it became one of the most outstanding magazines in China when he was the editor.
-Its sales amount was more than ten thousand every month, it also sold overseas to Japan, British, etc. It was an ideal pltform for development of new literature.
+Its sales amount was more than ten thousand every month, it also sold overseas to Japan, British, etc. It was an ideal platform for development of new literature.

 Mao Dun: Mao Dun studied how to marry the new and old literatures together.
 When the new reformed version of Fiction Monthly was published, the issue is an adaptation of literary evolution.
 Mao Dun not only hired popular writers like Lu Xun, Zhuo Zuoren, but also gave chances to new writers like Hu Yepin, Dai Wangshu.
 Actually the selling amount of Fiction Monthly was not satisfying in the first year after the revolution of Mao Dun, it became hard to read for some readers.
 The revolution is not easy, revolution was always criticized by old writers at that time.
 Mao Dun wrote article to stand for new literatures.
 He worked on Fiction Monthly for 2 years.

 Zheng Zhenduo: Zheng Zhenduo took charge of the literature research association, thus he has a higher reputation among editors.
 Mao Dun received help from Zheng during the time he worked on Fiction Monthly, many important manuscripts of the journal are organized and approved by Zheng Zhenduo.
 Although Zheng became the main editor from volume 14, he was involved in working on Fiction Monthly from two years ago.

 Zheng added new contents to Fiction Monthly, such as old literature verses new literatures, history of Chinese and Foreign literature, literature principles, make it popular and favourable until 1932, the sales amount became much better than 1921.